donaldRwilliams/BGGM/README.md

 where the variables are `A2` (“inquire about others’ well being”), `A4` (“love children”), and `A5` (“make people feel at ease”).
-The first hypothesis states the that conditionaly dependenet effects are larger for female than males (note the `&`), with the additional contraint to positive values, whereas the second hypothesis is a “null” model.
+The first hypothesis states that the conditionally dependent effects are larger for female than males (note the `&`), with the additional constraint to positive values, whereas the second hypothesis is a “null” model.

 Fit the model